Malaria control guideline

 Mode of transmission

-Australia was declared free of local malaria transmission in the 1980's but sporadic locally-acquired case have been reported in some parts of northern Australia in recent decades.
-[1]
+Australia was declared free of local malaria transmission in the 1980s but sporadic locally-acquired cases have been reported in some parts of northern Australia in recent decades [1], primarily in north Queensland and the Torres Strait.

 Timeline

-The incubation periods are quite variable, depending on the species of parasite.
-Data from ICPMR indicates that:
+The incubation periods are quite variable, depending on the species of parasite:

 • P. falciparum 9-14 days